Ignacio Hernando de Larramendi y Montiano: Family and youth

-In 1939 Larramendi commenced studying law in Madrid, graduating in 1941; though initially he intended to be a lawyer, in 1944 he was employed at Dirección General de Seguros, a state insurance regulatory body.
-Since 1940 he was dating Lourdes Martínez Gutiérrez (1924–2015), granddaughter to general Alfredo Gutiérrez Chaume; her father, "funcionario de Hacienda", died early.
-The couple married in 1950 and had 9 children, born between 1951 and 1965.
-The best known of them, Ramón Hernando de Larramendi, is widely recognized in Spain as a polar explorer.
-Luis succeeded his father in business and in politics, rising to high positions within the Carlist structures and animating a number of Traditionalist activities.
-Miguel is known as professor of Arabic studies in Madrid and Margarita as a poet and scholar in linguistics.
+In 1939 Larramendi commenced studying law in Madrid, graduating in 1941.
+Though initially intending to be a lawyer, in 1944 he was employed at Dirección General de Seguros, a state insurance regulatory body.
+He had been dating Lourdes Martínez Gutiérrez (1924–2015) since 1940.
+The granddaughter of general Alfredo Gutiérrez Chaume, her father, a "funcionario de Hacienda" (treasury official), died early.
+The couple married in 1950 and had nine children between 1951 and 1965.
+The best known of them is Ramón Hernando de Larramendi, widely recognised in Spain as a polar explorer.
+Larramendi's son Luis succeeded his father in business and in politics, rising to high positions within Carlist structures and supporting a number of Traditionalist activities.
+Larramendi's son Miguel is known as a professor of Arabic studies in Madrid, and his daughter Margarita is a poet and scholar in linguistics.